Your Retirement Plan in Bankruptcy

 Keep in mind that a general savings account, investment account, or stock option plan won't be protected if it isn't an ERISA-qualified plan—and many are not.

-Also, few states have exemptions that protect bank and investment account funds.
+Also, a few states have exemptions that protect bank and investment account funds.
 Even when they do, the coverage is minimal.
 For instance, $300 isn't uncommon.
 You'll lose unprotected funds in both Chapter 7 and Chapter 13 bankruptcy (the money will be used to pay creditors).

 Withdrawn Retirement Benefits Aren't Exempt